qcri/Arabesque/input/user_guide.md

 The Computation class, **MotifComputation**, extends the **VertexInducedComputation**, which dictates that the exploration that Arabesque will perform is Vertex Induced in a similar way to finding cliques.

 For counting Motifs, we are interested in all possible variations of the embeddings and thus we don't need to implement a special filter function.
 The default filter function returns true and is sufficient for this problem.
 For the process implementation, we need to compute for every embedding the pattern it corresponds to (motif for this problem), and then group it over all embeddings to compute the frequencies of the motifs.
-In Arabesque, this aggregation is performed using *output aggregators*, which are similar to functionality to Giraph's Aggregators, and allow to compute aggregate statistics on a pattern level or any arbitrary value.
+In Arabesque, this is performed through the user of aggregations, which work similarly to Giraph's Aggregators, and allow one to compute aggregate statistics on a pattern level or any other arbitrary key.
 In the process function, we simply generate a new unit key-pair containing the pattern that this embedding corresponds to as the key and 1 as the value.
-To be able to use an aggregator, we first need to initialize them.
+To be able to use an aggregation, we first need to initialize it.
 This is done in the **initAggregations** function.
 Here, we define the key and value types as well as how to reduce values belonging to the same key.
 For motifs, a simple sum reduction is sufficient.

 The shouldExpand behaves identically to the Finding Cliques computation, terminating the expansion when the desired depth has been reached.